PDF Password Protection API - Complete Security Guide

 var response = apiInstance.CreateView(new CreateViewRequest(viewOptions));

-Console.WriteLine($"PDF file path: {response.File.Path}");
+Console.WriteLine($"PDF location: {response.File.Path}");

 Console.WriteLine($"Download URL: {response.File.DownloadUrl}");

-// Download the secured PDF (optional)
+// Download the secured PDF for testing

 using (var webClient = new System.Net.WebClient())